speechbrain/speechbrain/recipes/CommonVoice/self-supervised-learning/wav2vec2/README.md

 Do not forget to replace the `!PLACEHOLDER` variables in the yaml corresponding to your local path to the data.

 # Advices
 Training wav2vec 2.0 models is crazy w.r.t compute resources.
-For instance, this recipe only trains a BASE wav2vec 2.0 architecture, and it already requires fro 20 to 32 Tesla V100 for 30 to 48 hours.
-Of course, you can scale this to your need (i.e. it will work with 2 GPUs only), but it will take ages !
-Welcome to the wav2vec 2.0 world !
+For instance, this recipe only trains a BASE wav2vec 2.0 architecture, and it already requires from 20 to 32 Tesla V100 for 30 to 48 hours.
+Of course, you can scale this to your needs (e.g., you can work with 2 GPUs only), but it will take ages!
+Welcome to the wav2vec 2.0 world!

 You will find different advices in the yaml, but just in case, here is a list of the most important ones:
 - To train w2v2 model, we recommand to have the effective batch_size higher than 200 (batch_size * nb_gpu * gradient_accumulation).
 Examples are: 32 Tesla V100 32GB — 12 * 32 * 1.